dilshads/telegram-bot-nova/README.md

 ```

 ### promoteChatMember
 Use this to promote or demote a target user in a target chat.
+The bot requires the appropriate admin privileges.

 * `targetChat` **number | string** Number for target chat's id, which is recommended.
 Or string for target chat's username, which only works in public groups and channels.
 For example "@MyGroup".
 * `userId` **number** Target user id to change admin rights for.